-Use this section to upload your Disparities Impact Statement.
+Once your State Project Officer (SPO) approves your Disparities Impact Statement (DIS), you can use this section to upload the DIS.
 Once you upload the DIS, you will only update this section when you identify new disparate population(s) or if you revise plans to improve the quality of programming to address the needs (access, use/reach, outcomes) of the disparate population.
-If you do not have an approved DIS, please work with your State Project Officer (SPO) to finalize it as soon as possible.
+If you do not have an approved DIS, please continue to work with your SPO to finalize it as soon as possible.
 You should not enter any additional information in the Behavioral Health Disparities module until SAMHSA approves your DIS.

-Data Item Response Options Content Guidance and Related Definitions Upload Document Document upload function Click "View" to open the Disparity Impact Statement work plan section and then select "Add a Document."
-Use the "Browse" button to select a file from your computer and then click the "Upload" button to add your document.
+Data Item Response Options Content Guidance and Related Definitions Upload Document Document upload function Click "View" to open the Disparities Impact Statement work plan section and then select "Add a Document."
+Use the "Browse" button to select a file from your computer and then select the "Upload" button to add your document.
 If your document has not changed since your previous upload, then you do not need to upload a new document.
-Provide a brief description of your document and, if relevant, any changes made to your document between the previous version and this one.
+Provide a brief description of your document and, if relevant, note any differences between this version and the previous one.
 Free text Enter a description of the document, then click the "Save" button.
-This field accepts up to 1,000 characters.
+If your document has not changed since your previous upload, you do not need to upload a new document.
+The field accepts up to 1,000 characters.